maiyuxiaoge/learning_note/os.md

   - system	calls:	fork	(	),	exit	(	),	read	(	),	write	(	),	…
   - management:	context	switching,	scheduling,	…
 - When	does	the	kernel	run?
+  - system	call
-  - when	system	call	or	hardware	interrupt	occurs
+  - hardware	interrupt	occurs
 - The	kernel	runs	as	part	of	the	running	process
   - due	to	that	process	having	made	a	system	call
   - in	response	to	device	issuing	interrupt